-Any other relevant information contained in chart notes pertaining to the area should be incorporated within, or replace completely, the above statement.
+Any other relevant information pertaining to the area should be incorporated within, or replace completely, the above statement.

 Where no larger scale coverage is available:

 "Most features, including bathymetry, are omitted in this area.
 The minimal depiction of detail in this area does not support safe navigation."